ethernodeio/enui/README.md

 ### Running and Installing
 The only requirments for enUI to run on any system is NodeJS and NPM installed.

-You can run enUI one of two ways, test it out through our github pages here, downlaod it as a release, or clone the repo do `npm install` after it installs all the dependencies just run `npm start` and it should compile it and run it for you in a new browser window.
+You can run enUI one of three ways.

+Test it out through our github pages here.
+Downlaod it as a release here.
+Or clone this repo do, then cd to `enapi` and `npm install` after it installs all the dependencies just run `npm start` and it should compile it and run it for you in a new browser window.

 Check out our youtube vidoes post above, to learn more about using enUI and enAPI.